-The essential idea behind this great summary is that a blog has become THE essential component in any online marketing activity today.
-And in a recent eMarketer study conducted in late 2010, over 50% of the organizations surveyed viewed a blog as part of the cost of doing business today.
+The core idea behind this great summary is that a blog has become THE essential component in any online marketing activity today.
+A recent study conducted by eMarketer validated this fact and disclosed that over 50% of the organizations that they surveyed viewed a blog as a part of the cost of doing business today.

-However, a blog can serve as much more than just an essential marketing component.
-In fact, it’s becoming more and more evident that a blog can serve as the HUB of your content marketing and online publishing.
+The result is a blog is now much more than just a platform for sharing and commenting.
+In fact, it’s become clear that a blog can serve as the HUB of both your content marketing and online marketing strategy.

-The 12 benefits below underscore the tremendous value a blog can provide for a branded environment that’s optimized for content creation and distribution.
-What’s more, a blog can provide great flexibility for integrating with a social media strategy.
-So take a look at all of the additional value that a blog offers.
+The 12 benefits below outline all the value that a blog can provide as a branded environment that’s optimized for content creation and distribution.
+What’s more, a blog offers great flexibility for integrating with a social media strategy to extend the reach of all the content that you publish.

 Blogs require limited training and/or technical skill to use while providing flexibility to update or modify content quickly.
 As an added bonus, blogs are inexpensive.

 2. | Blogs are part of a company’s owned media